prebid/prebid.github.io/dev-docs/internal-api-reference/registerBidAdapter.md

 sidebarType: 1
 ---

-This function provides a function to register a bid adapter for use by Prebid.js.
+This function provides a way to register a bid adapter for use by Prebid.js.
 The intended use case is in registering a non-open-source adapter that a publisher may add into their Prebid.js package.
 After calling this function, Prebid.js will recognize the biddercode in adunits and everywhere a bidder code can be used.

 {: .table .table-bordered .table-striped }
 | Param | Scope | Type | Description |